Mark Shapiro (media executive): Early years and ESPN (1993–2005)

-Six Flags and media roles (2005-2022)
+Six Flags and media roles (2005–2022)

 Shapiro left his position of executive vice president of programming and production at ESPN in May 2005.
 From October to December 2005, Shapiro was the CEO of Red Zone LLC as the company pushed for control over Six Flags.
-Once Red Zone solidified control over the company, Shapiro became Director, President, and Chief Executive Officer of Six Flags, with a tenure lasting from August 2005 until May 2010.
+Once Red Zone solidified control over the company, Shapiro became director, president, and chief executive officer of Six Flags, with a tenure lasting from August 2005 until May 2010.
+Red Zone LLC was founded and controlled by former Washington Commanders owner, Daniel Snyder.
 Six Flags tenure was marked by a decision to market the theme parks to children and families instead of just targeting teenagers and young adults as the parks had attracted in the past.

 Shapiro became chief executive officer and an executive producer of Dick Clark Productions in May 2010.
 While there, he was involved with the expansion of the company's programming format.
 Shapiro left the position of CEO soon after the sale of the company to Guggenheim Partners in 2012.

 After working as an advisor for Silver Lake Partners and William Morris Endeavor (WME) during the latter's acquisition of IMG.
 Shapiro's role was made permanent, becoming Chief Content Officer.
 He was then named co-president of WME-IMG in November 2016, before becoming president of the fully integrated company under the Endeavor name in 2018.
 Also in 2016, Variety named him to its New New York Power List.

-Shapiro is also the co-owner of the new Los Angeles FC MLS franchise.
+Shapiro is also the co-owner of the Los Angeles FC MLS franchise.
 He was the executive producer of the HBO series, Being Serena which was honored with a Producers Guild Award for Outstanding Sports Program.
-He was previously on the boards of Papa John's International and Live Nation Entertainment.
+He was previously on the boards of Papa John's International, as well as Live Nation Entertainment.
 After joining in 2008, he resigned along with other Endeavor executives from the Live Nation board in June 2021 after the US Department of Justice raised antitrust concerns.

 Personal life

-Shapiro is married to Kim Copeland Shapiro, a Louisville, Kentucky native whom he met just after graduating from college; the couple have three sons together.
+Shapiro is married to Kim Copeland Shapiro, a Lexington, Kentucky, native whom he met just after graduating from college; the couple have three sons together.